 Health Benefits of Gratitude

 Gratitude is a social skill that can improve relationships at home, work, and in everyday encounters.
-Research also suggests that being grateful leads to improved psychological and physical health.
-Gratitude has been shown to increase relationship security in domestic partnerships 3, and can increase feelings of engagement and satisfaction in the workplace.
-In fact, the positive effects of gratitude can be physically seen on brain imaging.
-Areas of the brain associated with emotional regulation and mental calmness were more active when participants were instructed in a gratitude meditation.
-4
+Research suggests that being grateful leads to improved psychological and physical health.
+For example, gratitude can make relationships stronger in domestic partnerships.
+It can also boost feelings of engagement and satisfaction at work.

 Gratitude and Psychological Health